 Depending on the level/type/length of writing project, I usually charge $40 per 1-hr sessions.
 Nonnegotiable.
-CASH ONLY.
+CASH or ZELLE ONLY.
 Payable up front.
 Sessions are typically one solid hour (minimum), and usually never less than an hour.

-Mostly late teens, young adults and older.
+Children, teens, young adults and older.
 I do not have any experience with special ed students of any age.

 Trump's GA Rally in late September 2021.
 I love watching his rallies.
 I hope to make it in person one day.
 The energy is amazing.
 They are vibrant, positive, forward thinking, America First and for God and Country.
 I love how he always ends with The BEST is yet to come!